What is Art Therapy?

 Art Therapy | A form of Psychotherapy

 Art Therapy is a form of psychotherapy.
-The use of art in the therapy room is used as a tool, aid to or form of communication and or expression in the therapy room.
+It is not essential to use art in therapy; The use of art in the therapy room is used as a tool, aid to or form of communication and or expression in the therapy room.
 It can be used to help us to untie tricky emotions.
 It can help us process and understand ourselves, our thoughts or feelings about our past, present or future experiences/anxieties.

 Art Therapy can be used to help adults, children and young people.
 Art therapy originally was inspired by psychoanalysis but today Art Therapy draws from many psychological theories and approaches for instance; attachment based theories, neuroscience, metallisation, mindfulness and compassion-focused.
 Each person is unique and Art Therapy tailors its approach to suit the needs of the individual.
 The therapeutic relationship and what is Brought to the therapy room is what is most important.